 The Gemini exchange is based in New York.
 Customers can avail of crypto to fiat payments, and also BTC/ETH trading.

-eToro – The first iteration of the eToro platform was launched as far back as 2007. eToro originally branded itself as ‘social trading and investment platform’, but it has evolved through innovation and the constant introduction of new features like WebTrader and Visual FX.
+eToro – The first iteration of the eToro platform was launched as far back as 2007. eToro originally branded itself as a ‘social trading and investment platform’, but it has evolved through innovation and the constant introduction of new features like WebTrader and Visual FX.
 Today, eToro caters for about 140 million users worldwide.